 The Freshman Year Seminar is an interdisciplinary course that introduces traditional-aged students to the Mission of the University, its core values and competencies, and the Hallmarks of a Notre Dame de Namur Learning Community.
 Students explore their identities as members of local, national, and global multicultural communities through critical reflection and community-based learning activities.
 Readings are selected to challenge students' intellectual visions and interests.
 Reflection and written and oral communication skills are emphasized.
-Written and oral communication skills are emphasized.
 Leadership and collaboration skills are developed while enrichment activities correlate residence hall and other campus events with the academic program.